-Traditionally, you need to have a down payment of between 10 to 20 percent of your home costs saved up before you purchase a home.
-Mortgage lenders did this to protect themselves because it indicated that you were more responsible with their money.
-It also protected them because they did not loan out the full value of your home, and if you were to default on the loan, they were more likely to make full recovery from the loss.
+Traditionally, you needed to have a down payment of between 10% and 20% of your home costs saved up before you purchased a home.
+Mortgage lenders tried to protect themselves by having those standards, because it indicated that you likely would be more responsible with their money.
+It also protected them because they did not loan out the full value of your home.
+If you were to default on the loan, they were more likely to make a full recovery from the loss.

-Another reason is that you do not want to regret buying your home.
-In addition to showing that you are financially prepared to purchase a home, saving up for a down payment will allow you to purchase a home that you will like and you will not regret buying.
-The down payment can increase the size of home you can afford, and it can help you a home in a better location.
-Essentially, it gives you more choices because you will still qualify for the same amount on your mortgage, the down payment is additional money that can increase your purchasing power.
+The down payment can increase the size of home you can afford, and it can help you buy one in a better location.
+Essentially, it gives you more choices, because you will still qualify for the same amount on your mortgage; the down payment is just extra money that can increase your purchasing power.

-When you do decide you are ready to purchase a home, you need to make sure that you choose the best mortgage with a fixed interest rate.
-An adjustable rate mortgage will cause your mortgage payments to go up as the interest rate increases.
-You should have a good home inspection done before you close.
-Additionally, you will need to get home owner’s insurance.
-Finally, begin saving money for home repairs.
-You will need money set aside for money plumbing fixes and major repairs.
-Making this a part of your monthly budget will make managing your finances much easier.
+When you do decide you are ready to purchase a home, you will need to make sure that you choose the best mortgage with a fixed interest rate.
+An adjustable-rate mortgage will cause your mortgage payments to go up as the interest rate increases.
+Finally, be sure you have some money saved for home repairs.
+That will ensure you're that ready for the unpredictable costs of home ownership.